Fulminating gold: History

-Fulminating gold was the first high explosive known to man and was first noted in western alchemy as early as 1585.
+Fulminating gold was the first high explosive known, and was noted in western alchemy as early as 1585.
 Sebald Schwaerzer was the first to isolate this compound and comment on its characteristics in his book Chrysopoeia Schwaertzeriana.
 Schwaerzer's production required dissolving a sample of gold in aqua regia, adding ammonium chloride to the saturated solution, and precipitating the solution through lead spheres and drying over oil of tartar.
-Chemists of the 16th and 17th centuries were very interested in the novelty of an explosive gold compound, so it should be no surprise that many chemists of the era were injured upon its detonation.
-Jöns Jacob Berzelius, a leading chemist of the era and contemporary of John Dalton, was one such person.
+Chemists of the 16th and 17th centuries were very interested in the novelty of an explosive gold compound, and many chemists of the era were injured upon its detonation.
+Jöns Jacob Berzelius, a leading chemist of the early 19th century was one such person.
 He had a beaker explode in his hand, damaging it and his eyes for several years.
 It wasn't until Johann Rudolf Glauber in the 17th century that fulminating gold started to have uses.
 He used the purple fumes after detonation to plate objects in gold.
 Later on, it was used in photography because of its light-sensitive nature.